-With that said though if something is eating your Rudbeckia then here are some top tips to find out wether it is slugs or not.
+If something is eating your Rudbeckia then here are some top tips to find out whether it is slugs or not.

 Look for irregular holes both on the inside and edges of leaves.
 A slimy trail is usually a dead giveaway that either slugs or snails are your problem.

 Even if you don’t see a slimy trail though it doesn’t mean it’s not slugs.
 Sometimes the slugs are really small and don’t leave much of a trail, other times the trail just gets washed away before you see it.

 If you want to confirm whether it is slugs eating your Rudbeckia then one of the best ways is to go out once it has gone dark and see if you can find any slugs hanging around your plants.

 The classic way to kill off slugs and it does work, there are however drawbacks.